What’s up With WhatsApp? WhatsApp Statistics for Fun and Profit

-18. 24-35 year olds in the UK use WhatsApp the most, while the age category between 35-44 shows less coverage.
+UK citizens aged 24-35 use WhatsApp the most, while the age category between 35-44 shows less coverage.

 Anyone who studies WhatsApp demographics statistics quickly sees that the platform is more popular among younger users.
 84% of British smartphone users between 25 and 34 count themselves as regular WhatsApp users, along with 80% of those between 18 and 24.
 Usage steadily declines in other age brackets.

 In the US, statistics on WhatsApp usage show that mobile internet users between 26 and 35 use WhatsApp the most (18%), followed by those who are between 36 and 45 (16%).